christophriepe/cassandra-retro/README.md

 | 13   | meta_follow_up_ts     | The follow up timestamp of the case              | 99.85 %      |             |

 ### Features

+The preoperative variables of the dataset which can be used as features.

 | ID   | Name                                             | Description                                                                                      | Completeness | Note          |
 | :--- | :----------------------------------------------- | :----------------------------------------------------------------------------------------------- | :----------- | :------------ |